|

 of some of the characters get a bit wearisome (how do they manage to look

-and overblown.
 Most genre fans should have a great time.
 Me?
 Once again the movie made

 obvious what I disliked about Tolkien's novels, namely their inherent